Williloo/sus1531/README.md

   * It is the number at the end of the URL i.e. https://nw-syd-gitlab.cseunsw.tech/COMP1531/25T1/groups/H17B_CRUNCHIE/project-backend/-/merge_requests/67 = 67.
 * Log onto the [Gitruns site](https://cgi.cse.unsw.edu.au/~gitrun/) and submit that merge request ID (e.g. 67) for rerun
 * Once you submit it, it will take up to 24 hours for you to receive the results of the rerun.
-  * The results will appear in status "reviewing", which means an admin still needs to review the penalty.
+  * The results will appear in status "reviewing", which means an admin still needs to review the adjustment factor.
   * **Please note: The results of the rerun is your RAW automark BEFORE ANY penalties have been applied.**
-* Once your MR has been reviewed (this can take up to 72 hours), the status will change to "Complete" and the result will be updated to the mark after penalty
+* Once your MR has been reviewed (this can take up to 72 hours), the status will change to "Complete" and the result will be updated to the mark after adjustment
-* If the mark after penalty is higher than your current mark, this will then be updated in the grade system, and take 48 hours to propagate to you.
+* If the mark after adjustment is higher than your current mark, this will then be updated in the grade system, and take 48 hours to propagate to you.

 Please note: The current limit on reruns is one every 24 hours.
 You can submit multiple re-runs before waiting for manual review or mark propagation, as long as they are 24 hours apart.